-Please use the buttons below to see more information on Munster and matches between Irish and Munster over the years.
+Please use the buttons below to see more information on Munster and matches between Exiles and Munster over the years.

 Fly half Ryan Lamb may take the plaudits for a near faultless kicking display but this was a truly team performance that not only delighted the home support but brought broad smiles to the coaches watching high up in the stadium gantry.

 It was not only Irish versus Munster on the pitch, it was green against red in the stands as the home fans constantly had to try and outchant the thousands of supporters who had travelled dutifully over from Limerick for the match.

 And it was the away fans who had the most to shout about in the opening skirmishes as Munster started in the manner that befitted their position as tournament top seeds.

 Fly half Ronan O’Gara got them underway with a routine penalty in the fourth minute but the Exiles were lightening quick to hit back as Lamb continued his fine form from the kicking tee with two sweetly struck kicks that edged his side into a 6-3 lead with 10 minutes gone.

 With the lead came renewed confidence and Irish began to control the tempo of the match.
 While many may have come to Reading expecting Toby Booth’s exciting side to run with ball in hand at every opportunity, instead they opted for a more a more measured approach utilising their full resources to full effect.

 <3>They peppered Munster’s half with soaring kicks that starved the visitors of territory and forced them into a series of mistakes which Lamb was in no mood to let go unpunished.

 All across pitch the men in green and white excelled.
 Nick Kennedy was masterful in the line out, Paul Hodgson outstanding in the loose, Seilala Mapusua a wrecking ball in both defence and attack.